 Zero Insertion Force (ZIF): As the name suggests, these connectors require minimal force, allowing a circuit to be mated and unmated numerous times without excessive mechanical wear.
 ZIF connectors typically involve a latch mechanism that clamps down onto exposed traces, resulting in a sustainable, reliable connection.
 However, when designing circuit technologies with ZIF connectors, it’s important to consider the overall thickness of the mating area.
 In many cases, the flex circuit is thinner and will require a polyamide stiffener in the contact area to increase thickness.

 Non-ZIF Connectors: Conversely, a non-ZIF connector uses friction to secure a bond, resulting in a far lower mating cycle count, but greater stiffness, resulting in a stronger mechanical connection.

 Card Edge Connectors: This type of connector is embedded into the edge of a PCB and is widely used in the data and communications industry due to its high signal integrity.
 These connectors feature a smooth mating surface area, which increases the lifespan of the contacts by reducing wear and tear.

 SMT Connector: SMT (aka, surface mount technology) connectors are mounted directly onto the surface of a PCB.
 These connectors are smaller than through-hole designs, creating more real estate for components per unit area and offering a higher density connection.

-iCONN Systems, Inc., offers a broad range of off-the-shelf and customized high-reliability flex circuit connectors, including circular, rectangular, straight, and right-angle designs.
-If you still aren’t quite sure which flex circuit connector is best for your product, Check out our Buyer’s Guide or contact one of our knowledgeable engineers for more information and guidance.
+iCONN Systems, Inc., offers a wide range of off-the-shelf and customized high-reliability rigid flex circuit connectors, including circular, rectangular, straight, and right-angle designs.
+If you still aren’t quite sure which connector is best for your product, Check out our Buyer’s Guide or contact one of our knowledgeable engineers for more information and guidance.